-Giving birth can be a daunting prospect, so it helps to have someone you know and trust to support you on the day.
+Giving birth can be a daunting prospect but having a trusted birth partner with you can make a significant difference to your experience1.
 Make sure you and your chosen birth partner both understand the important role they have to play.

 Expert advice, 24-7

 Get the support you need, the moment you need it

 Dr Sarah Jarvis

 As well as being the resident medical expert on BBC Radio 2’s Jeremy Vine show, during the coronavirus pandemic, Dr Sarah Jarvis has been appearing regularly on BBC 1’s The One Show, ITV’s Coronavirus: Q&A and Channel 5 news giving expert advice about all aspects of the pandemic.

 Having someone you know and trust with you during the birth can significantly improve your experience of labour.
 Your birth partner can be someone you know and trust, like your partner, mother or close friend, or a doula.
 Their main role is to give you support, and help you make any decisions during labour and birth, especially if things don’t go quite as expected.
 They can also provide a comforting source of reassurance and practical help throughout your pregnancy.